FREQUENTLY ASKED QUESTIONS

 What is the refund/cancellation policy?

-All fees will be refunded when notification of cancellation is received in writing thirty (30) days prior to the beginning of the camp session that the camper has applied for.
+All fees (EXCEPT the non-refundable registration fee) will be refunded when notification of cancellation is received in writing thirty (30) days prior to the beginning of the camp session that the camper has applied for.
 No refunds will be issued in the event of closures due to weather or sickness.
 This policy applies both if your individual camper falls ill, or if the camp has to be evacuated due to mass illness.

 Is there financial assistance and how do I apply?